partykit/partykit/README.md

 export default { onConnect };
 ```

-Then, you can use the provider to connect to this server:
+Then, use the provider to connect to this server:

 ```ts
 import YPartyKitProvider from "y-partykit/provider";